 How can 9ine help?

-9ine's Technical and Vulnerability Assessment, when paired with our Cyber Defence Essentials subscription service, will provide your school with a comprehensive infrastructure and systems audit.
+9ine's Systems and Security Assessment, when paired with our Systems and Security subscription service, will provide your school with a comprehensive infrastructure and systems audit.
 The output of which will inform and shape your remediation, resource and investment plans.

-Once you have completed the Technical and Vulnerability Assessment the annual Cyber Posture Evaluation and Penetration Tests will provide your school users, governors/board with the confidence that you have the technical and operational measures in place to minimise the possibility or impact of a cyber attack.
+Completing the Systems and Security Assessment, the annual cyber posture evaluation and the vulnerability scans, will provide your school users, governors/board with the confidence that you have the technical and operational measures in place to minimise the possibility or impact of a cyber attack.